 Gritty urban Newcastle was built on the back of the coal, wool and shipbuilding industries and today stands as a testament to its hard graft.
-Modern, cultured and vibrant, Newcastle nightlife is some of the best in the UK while the neoclassical architecture of the town centre and medieval alleys of the waterfront sits happily alongside its contemporary cousins such as the spectacular Millennium Bridge.
+Modern, cultured and vibrant, Newcastle nightlife is some of the best in the UK, while the neoclassical architecture of the town centre and medieval alleys of the waterfront sits happily alongside its contemporary cousins such as the spectacular Millennium Bridge.
 Even parts of Hadrian’s Wall are visible in this surprising city.
 That alone should have you booking a hotel in Newcastle right away.

 Revellers will find the hip bars, cool clubs and live music venues on the Quayside, the Diamond Strip and Bigg Market more than enough to keep them entertained every night of the week.
 Shopaholics can admire the stunning mosaic floors and Edwardian grandeur of the Central Arcade mall at the same time as flexing their shopping muscles.
 There is plenty for kids to experience in Newcastle too.
 They’ll love every minute spent in the Great Northern Museum, with T Rex and Egyptian Mummies for company or the Seven Stories museum dedicated to children’s literature, where stories come to life.
 Visitors of all ages will enjoy browsing the Laing Art Gallery and the Discovery Museum.